fabriziopicconi/zoneminder-tapo-c500/README.md

 ## Step 1 : Install the script on the system

-This was tested on Ubuntu Server 20.04, just after installing ZoneMinder (following their wiki).
+This was tested on Ubuntu Server 24.04, just after installing ZoneMinder (following their wiki).
+Images refer to ZoneMinder old version but they are still valid on lastest release.

 Install dependencies :